 February 29, 2000, was opening night of our junior high school play, The Comedy of Errors.
 I played Doctor Pinch, a charlatan-conjurer trying to cure some people of their supposed madness.
 As our production took place in the Wild West, Dr. Pinch became an insane schoolmarm.
 (I designed the program to read "Dr. Pinch, an insane schoolmarm.")

 I was a little annoyed to have such a small role (six lines, one scene) when I felt that I had paid my dues in other drama productions and planned to become a Great Actress when I grew up.
 Still, I got along very well with the other cast members, and made myself useful by helping people memorize their lines.
 Thus I became known as a very quick study, memorizing practically the entire play just by virtue of hearing it so often.

 At least three of us actors were in the same first-period English (excuse me, Language Arts) class.
-On the morning of February 29, opening night, the two others stayed in the classroom while I went off to the library to work independently.
+On the morning of February 29, the two others stayed in the classroom while I went off to the library to work independently.
 (My teacher was happy for me to go off and do independent projects, which was good, because I couldn't stand her teaching style.)
 When I came back as class ended, my friend Hannah pulled me aside.
 "Natalie went home sick," she said.